Prometheus monitoring example

 In this post, I would like to discuss Prometheus monitoring and its pull-based approach ( Prometheus Pull ) to the metric collection and the Prometheus metric types.
 Prometheus is a powerful open-source monitoring system created by SoundCloud to monitor and alert the infrastructure and applications within their environment.
 It has since become one of the most popular monitoring systems due to its ability to monitor various services, from simple applications to complex distributed systems.

-Prometheus Monitoring integrates with a wide range of systems, making it highly versatile in diverse environments.
+– Prometheus Monitoring integrates with many systems, making it highly versatile in diverse environments.
 It provides exporters with popular technologies like Kubernetes, Docker, and AWS, allowing an accessible collection of relevant metrics.
 Moreover, Prometheus can be integrated with other monitoring tools, such as Grafana, to create comprehensive dashboards and visualizations.

 Related: Before you proceed, you may find the following post helpful.